sriyogesh94/dcos-docs/1.9/metrics/datadog.md

     ```

-1. [SSH to your master node] and assign permission to the plugin.
+1. [SSH to your master node] and assign permissions to the plugin.

     ```bash
     dcos node ssh --master-proxy --leader